mzazon/awesome-cloud-projects/gcp/multi-modal-ai-content-generation-composer-vertex-ai-agent-development-kit/multi-modal-ai-content-generation-composer-vertex-ai-agent-development-kit.md

 4. Understanding of multi-agent systems and workflow orchestration concepts
 5. Estimated cost: $50-150 for Cloud Composer environment, $30-80 for Vertex AI inference, $10-25 for storage and compute during development

-> **Note**: This recipe demonstrates advanced AI orchestration patterns using Google's latest Agent Development Kit announced at Cloud Next 2025.
-The ADK framework simplifies multi-agent development while providing enterprise-grade security and scalability.
+> **Note**: This recipe demonstrates advanced AI orchestration patterns using Google Cloud's managed services.
+The multi-agent framework simplifies agent development while providing enterprise-grade security and scalability.

 ## Preparation